That-Italian-Guy/dungeon-dynamics/_posts/2024-03-05-build-better-d&d-monsters.md

 ## Download Links
 - Grab the [Echoes of the Void v1.2 PDF](https://github.com/That-Italian-Guy/dungeon-dynamics/raw/main/assets/files/echoes-of-the-void-PDF-v1.2.rar)
 - This is the [Foundry module v1.0](https://github.com/That-Italian-Guy/dungeon-dynamics/raw/main/assets/files/echoes-of-the-void-foundry-v1.0.rar)
-- The [Battlemaps](https://github.com/That-Italian-Guy/dungeon-dynamics/raw/main/assets/files/echoes-of-the-void-battlemaps.rar) is not needed if you are using the Foundry module!
+- The [Battlemaps](https://github.com/That-Italian-Guy/dungeon-dynamics/raw/main/assets/files/echoes-of-the-void-battlemaps.rar) archive is not needed if you are using the Foundry module!
 However, this file comes with additional variations (day, dusk, dawn) that are not included in the module itself.
 {% endcapture %}
 <div class="notice--info">
   {{ notice-free | markdownify }}